 Thomas and Betsy Wheeler

 Thomas Wheeler was born on 9th July 1857 in the parish of Godstone, the son of George and Dinah Wheeler.
 George was born in Edenbridge in 1821 and was married to Dinah who was born in Lingfield in 1827.
-Thomas Wheeler’s siblings include: George born in 1848, Anna born in 1850, Ellen born in 1851, William and Michael George whose dates of birth are currently not known, Emily Ada born in 1869 and possibly a son called James Richard born in 1856, as yet unconfirmed.
-George, Anna and Ellen were baptised in Lingfield, Thomas, William and Michael George were all baptised on 24th June 1866 at St John’s Church, Felbridge, and Emily Ada was baptised in Felbridge on 29th August 1869.
+Thomas Wheelers siblings include: George born in 1848, Anna born in 1850, Ellen born in 1851, William and Michael George whose dates of birth are currently not known, Emily Ada born in 1869 and possibly a son called James Richard born in 1856, as yet unconfirmed.
+George, Anna and Ellen were baptised in Lingfield, Thomas, William and Michael George were all baptised on 24th June 1866 at St Johns Church, Felbridge, and Emily Ada was baptised in Felbridge on 29th August 1869.

 In 1851, the George and Dinah Wheeler were living at Old Platts, Lingfield, where George was working as a wagoner.
-The family had moved to the Felbridge area by the time of Thomas’s birth in 1857, as he gives his place of birth as the parish of Godstone.
+The family had moved to the Felbridge area by the time of Thomass birth in 1857, as he gives his place of birth as the parish of Godstone.
 William and Michael give their place of birth as Lingfield, which suggests that they were born before Thomas, between 1852 and 1856.
-It remains a mystery as to why George and Dinah Wheeler had only three of their children baptised together at the newly built St. John’s, Felbridge.
-In 1870, the Wheeler family were living at Felbridge Lane, Lingfield and the same year Dinah Wheeler died and was buried at St John’s, Felbridge, on 27th January 1870.
+It remains a mystery as to why George and Dinah Wheeler had only three of their children baptised together at the newly built St. Johns, Felbridge.
+In 1870, the Wheeler family were living at Felbridge Lane, Lingfield and the same year Dinah Wheeler died and was buried at St Johns, Felbridge, on 27th January 1870.
 Unfortunately, the plot number was not recorded so the location of her grave is unknown.
 At the time of Dinah death the majority of the children were of working age but Emily Ada was only five months old.

 Thomas Wheeler followed his father and elder brother George onto the land and in 1881 was working as an agricultural labourer and lodging at Glen Vue Road in East Grinstead, with the Holden family.
-The head of the Holden family was George Holden who had married Thomas’s sister Ellen.
-In 1889, Thomas Wheeler married Betsy Susannah Baldwin who was baptised on 27th May 1866 at St John’s Church, Felbridge, the daughter of William and Caroline Baldwin of Wire Mill Cottage, Newchapel.
+The head of the Holden family was George Holden who had married Thomass sister Ellen.
+In 1889, Thomas Wheeler married Betsy Susannah Baldwin who was baptised on 27th May 1866 at St Johns Church, Felbridge, the daughter of William and Caroline Baldwin of Wire Mill Cottage, Newchapel.

 William Baldwin was born in 1834 in Cowden, Kent, and married Caroline, who was born in Salisbury, Wiltshire, in 1835.
-Betsy’s siblings include: Eliza born in 1861, George William born in 1863, John Edward born in 1868, James born in 1869, Sarah Annie born in 1871, Charles born in 1873, Fanny born in 1874, Henry born in 1876, and Kate Naomi born in 1878.
-From the location of baptisms, the Wheeler family set up home in Clapham, before moving to the Felbridge area by 1866, probably the time at which William Baldwin took up the position of corn miller’s loader at Wire Mill.
-As a point of interest, Betsy’s brother, PC James Baldwin, was stabbed to death whilst on duty in London in 1898, and was buried at St John’s, Felbridge.
+Betsys siblings include: Eliza born in 1861, George William born in 1863, John Edward born in 1868, James born in 1869, Sarah Annie born in 1871, Charles born in 1873, Fanny born in 1874, Henry born in 1876, and Kate Naomi born in 1878.
+From the location of baptisms, the Wheeler family set up home in Clapham, before moving to the Felbridge area by 1866, probably the time at which William Baldwin took up the position of corn millers loader at Wire Mill.
+As a point of interest, Betsys brother, PC James Baldwin, was stabbed to death whilst on duty in London in 1898, and was buried at St Johns, Felbridge.
 (For further details see Biographies from the churchyard of St John the Divine, Felbridge, Fact Sheet SJC 07/02vi.)

 Thomas and Betsy Wheeler set up home at 1 Rowplatt Lane, Thomas working as a carter on the Felbridge Place estate.
 A carter was a man in charge of a cart, which had two wheels being drawn by a horse, which was used for transporting goods, as apposed to a wagoner, the occupation of his father, who was in charge of a wagon that had four wheels being drawn by horses to transport heavier loads.
 Rowplatt Lane at this date only had four cottages in it, running from the junction with Crawley Down Road, now Lyric Cottage and the sites of Nos.3 and 4, and The Ark, and the road was only a cart track with a corn field on one side and Warren House Farm the other.
 Thomas and Betsy had three children, Frederick born in 1890, Charles born in 1891 and Emily Ellen born in 1895.
-Sadly Frederick died during World War I and was buried at St John’s, Felbridge, in 1916 in plot D3.
+Sadly Frederick died during World War I and was buried at St Johns, Felbridge, in 1916 in plot D3.
 84-87.

-Betsy Wheeler was, for many years, employed to clean St John’s Church once a week and launder the vicar’s surplice.
+Betsy Wheeler was, for many years, employed to clean St Johns Church once a week and launder the vicars surplice.
 In 1912, the Pattenden family who had farmed Little Hedgecourt Farm since 1823, bought the four cottages in Rowplatt Lane and the Wheeler family moved to Fir Tree Cottages, Crawley Down Road.
-Betsy died on 1st January 1929, and was buried at St John’s, Felbridge, on 5th January 1929 in plot D7.
+Betsy died on 1st January 1929, and was buried at St Johns, Felbridge, on 5th January 1929 in plot D7.
 41, just north of the grave of their son Frederick.
 On the death of Betsy, Thomas moved back to Rowplatt Lane to live with their son Charles and his wife Dora who ran the general stores from no.4.
 Dora was the daughter of the Pattenden family who had purchased the row of cottages in 1912.

 Thomas died at the age of eighty-one on 13th October 1938, and was buried on 27th October 1938 in plot D7.
 37, just north of his wife Betsy.
-The memorial to Thomas and Betsy Wheeler is an upright Latin cross mounted on three steps, signifying ‘faith, hope and charity’, the most commonly used symbol of the Christian faith, and is located in plot D7.
+The memorial to Thomas and Betsy Wheeler is an upright Latin cross mounted on three steps, signifying faith, hope and charity, the most commonly used symbol of the Christian faith, and is located in plot D7.
 37. The monumental inscription is found on the west side of the three steps which states:

 IN